Systemic Revenue · Reference

 "Not good" is useless feedback.
 Always attach a cost.

-Provide the exact alternative behavior - word-for-word.
+Give the exact alternative behavior, word for word.
 No theory.

 The Pricing Pivot (Script)

-"Before I answer that, help me understand what fixing [problem] is worth to your business in the next 12 months."
+"Before I answer that, help me understand what fixing [problem] is worth to your business over the next 12 months."

--> Then shut up and let them quantify pain.
+Then stop talking and let them quantify the pain.

 The "Send Info" Deflection

-"Happy to send something relevant - but what specifically are you trying to figure out?
-How it works, what it costs, or implementation?"
+"Happy to send something relevant.
+What specifically are you trying to figure out: how it works, what it costs, or how it gets implemented?"

 Get a specific commitment, define a measurable outcome, and set a hard review date.